Performance Evaluation Program

 Face-to-face Performance Evaluations

 The student has an opportunity to perform an individually-selected program of work for an AMEB Examiner and receive constructive feedback.
-Face-to-face Performance Evaluations are available in durations of 10, 20 and 30 minutes; and group or concert-style evaluations might be possible by special arrangement.
+Face-to-face Performance Evaluations are available in durations of 15 and 30 minutes.

 Video Performance Evaluations

-Students also have the option to record their performance and submit a video for evaluation at any time between 1 April and 28 November.
+Students also have the option to record their performance and submit a video for evaluation between April and November.
 Enrolments are made via AMEB Connect (Victoria).
-Select Series 60 Video Examinations and enter for a 10-minute, 20-minute or 30-minute Video Performance Evaluation in the chosen instrument.
-When the video recording has been finalised, it is uploaded to AMEB Connect via the My Candidates screen.
-The performance will be evaluated by an AMEB Examiner and a written report and certificate of completion issued within 30 days.
+The performance will be evaluated by an AMEB Examiner and a written report issued within 30 days.

 Instruments